 WH Ireland Limited and its affiliates (together “WHI” or the “Firm”) provide a wide variety of Private Wealth and Investment Banking products and services to a wide range of corporates, institutions and individuals.
-The Firm takes all reasonable steps to maintain and operate effective organisational and administrative arrangements to identify and manage situations which may arise in which a client’s interest could conflict or could be perceived to conflict with those of WHI or those of other WHI clients.
+The Firm takes all reasonable steps to maintain and operate effective organisational and administrative arrangements to prevent, identify and manage situations which may arise in which a client’s interest could conflict or could be perceived to conflict with those of WHI or those of other WHI clients.

 2. Identifying conflicts of interest

 A conflict of interest can be described as a situation in which someone in a position of trust has competing interests (professional and/or personal) which make it difficult to fulfil their duties fairly.
 Potential and actual conflicts of interest may arise between the Firm (including its subsidiary and affiliates, senior management, employees, agents and consultants) and its client and/or between one client of the firm and another client.

 WHI has taken all reasonable steps to ensure that it will act with the requisite degree of independence and manage potential and actual conflicts of interest giving rise to a material risk of damage to the interests of one or more of its clients.
 Examples of potential conflicts, and conflict management arrangements include, but are not limited to:

 |WHI could have access to inside information in some areas of the business which staff in other departments, who deal in the respective security either on behalf of their clients or in a principal capacity, could take advantage of.||It is important that WHI maintains robust information barriers in order to prevent improper access to inside information.